 If you were educated overseas, please submit a copy of your high school diploma with its transcript (an unofficial copy is acceptable).

 You may submit a copy of a degree in higher education (e.g., bachelors, masters, Ph.D).
-However, you are required to obtain a Foreign Degree Credential Evaluation, since OPM defines accredited education as education above the high school level.
+However, you are required to obtain an evaluation of your foreign degree, since OPM defines accredited education as education above the high school level.

 Board of Examiners (BEX) Exam